 Other: Dr. Fry has a personal homepage.

 Peck Hall, Room 2211

-Research Interests: Native North Pacific Coast culture, philosophy, and language preservation/revitalization.
-South Asian philosophy and religion: Classical Yoga, Ayurvedic medical philosophy, social philosophy.
+Research Interests: Native North Pacific Coast culture, history, philosophy, and language preservation/revitalization.
+South Asian philosophy and religion: Classical Yoga, Āyurvedic medical philosophy, and social philosophy.

 Office Support Specialist